Examples of finite dimensional algebras which do not satisfy the derived Jordan--H\"older property: Main result

 \begin{lemma} Let $M$ be a left $B$-module and let $P^\bullet$ be a free resolution of $M$ over $B$.
 Then $\widetilde{P^\bullet}$ is a projective resolution of $\widetilde{M}$ over $\Lambda$ with all components in $\add(\Lambda e_1)$. \end{lemma}

-\begin{proof}[Proof of Proposition~\ref{p:stratifying}] The second statement follows from the first statement together with Lemma~\ref{l:idempotents in Lambda}.
+\begin{proof}[Proof of Proposition~\ref{p:stratifying}] In the second statement the existence of two stratifying recollements follows from the first statement since stratifying ideals induce stratifying recollements (Section~\ref{ss:stratifying-recollements}), and the forms of the algebras $\Lambda/\Lambda e_i\Lambda$ and $e_i\Lambda e_i$ ($i=1,2$) follow from Lemma~\ref{l:idempotents in Lambda}.
 To prove the first statement, we construct a projective resolution of the left $\Lambda$-module $\Lambda/ \Lambda e_i \Lambda$ ($i=1,2$) all of whose components but the one in degree $0$ belong to $\add(\Lambda e_i)$.
 The statement follows then by Lemma \ref{l:criterion for stratifying ideal}.

 Multiplying $ $ on the right defines an injective $\Lambda$-module homomorphism

 with quotient $\Lambda/\Lambda e_2\Lambda$.
 So there is a short exact sequence

 which is a projective $\Lambda$-resolution of $\Lambda/\Lambda e_2\Lambda$ with the desired property.